meuniv/NovaDTC/source/introduction.rst

 For your convenience, these instructions are also available as a short Youtube video below.

-.. info:: This document provides you a guide to complete the Nova award!
+..
+Note:: This document provides you a guide to complete the Nova award!
 All requirements are marked with the following symbol: :math:`\boxed{\mathbb{REQ}\Large \rightsquigarrow}`.
 In addition, a number of fun *Addditional Challenges** are provided in boxes.

 If you have any question
 ------------------------